 The principle of CPL counters the threat of solipsism for RQM insofar as it ensures that the perspectives of different observers always align.
 It also enables ARQM to evade the first horn of our dilemma, since it makes possible a representation of all of reality from one perspective.
-For example, it is possible to describe the world-inclusive of Alice's perspective on the world-from Bob's perspective, since by CPL the values of variables relative to Alice relative to Bob will equal those relative to Alice herself.
-There is a sense in which perspectives are 'recursively embeddable' within each other.
-Of course, this is not yet an absolute conception of reality.
-As we've seen, Moore (1997) argues that such a conception of reality from no point of view is invariably possible.
-But our aim in this article is to defend absolutism rather than to argue for it, so we will instead pose another challenge to ARQM: the best explanation of CPL requires absolute states.
+For example, it is possible to describe the world-inclusive of Alice's perspective on the world-from Bob's perspective, since by CPL the values of variables relative to Alice relative to Bob will equal those relative to Alice herself.14 There is a sense in which perspectives are 'recursively embeddable'.
+Of course, this is still a perspectival conception of reality.
+We nevertheless submit that perspectivalism must ultimately yield to absolutism: the best explanation of CPL requires absolute states.
 This is the second horn of our dilemma.

 We are not the first to notice that ARQM seems to push RQM away from relativism: the point has also been made by Calosi and Riedel (2024) and Lewis (2024).
 However, whereas other commentators are mainly interested in the ontology of RQM, we are concerned with its representations.
-It is true that the ontology of ARQM, as Adlam and Rovelli (2023) concede, contains absolute quantum events.
-These absolute events consist of the instantiation of a value of a variable of one system relative to another system.
-Thus, quantum states in ARQM consist of relations between systems, just like in RRQM, but it is an absolute fact whether such a relation obtains, unlike in RRQM.
-But at the level of representations, Adlam and Rovelli (2023) maintain that quantum states "remain purely relational".
-The quantum state always describes one system from the perspective of another.
-We'll now show that there is a good case to be made that absolute states in fact underlie those relational states.
+It is true that the ontology of ARQM, as

-[&]quot;Note, however, that this is only true after Bob and Alice have both measured those variables; otherwise, it's possible that a variable is definite relative to Alice but indeterminate relative to Bob.
+14Note, however, that this is only true after Bob and Alice have both measured those variables; otherwise, it's possible that a variable is definite relative to Alice but indeterminate relative to Bob.
 In those cases our objection to RRQM also applies to ARQM.